Will Tye: New York Giants

-After going undrafted in the 2015 NFL Draft, Tye was signed by the New York Giants as an undrafted free agent.
+After going undrafted in the 2015 NFL draft, Tye was signed by the New York Giants as an undrafted free agent.
 He competed with Larry Donnell, Adrien Robinson, Daniel Fells and Jerome Cunningham for the tight end job.
 On September 1, 2015, he was waived by the Giants.
 On September 7, 2015, he was signed to the Giants' practice squad.
 On October 3, 2015, the Giants promoted Tye to the active roster.
 Tye became the first player from Stony Brook to play in the NFL.
 On December 14 during a Monday Night Football game against the Miami Dolphins, Tye caught his first NFL touchdown from quarterback Eli Manning en route to a Giants victory.
-In the Giants next game against the Carolina Panthers on December 20, Tye found the endzone again in a Giants loss to the undefeated Carolina Panthers.
+In the Giants next game against the Carolina Panthers on December 20, Tye found the endzone again in a Giants loss to the undefeated Panthers.
 In the season finale on January 3, 2016, Tye found the endzone again in a Giants loss to the Philadelphia Eagles.

 For the 2015 season, Tye had 42 receptions for 464 yards and three touchdowns in 13 games played.
 Following the season, Tye was named to the 2015 PFWA All-Rookie Team.

 Going into the 2016 season, Tye still had to prove his worth.
 He made the final 53-man roster and started the 2016 season on the Giants active roster.
 Tye's statistics regressed in 2016 as he recorded 48 receptions for 395 yards and only one touchdown.

 On February 15, 2017, Tye re-signed with the Giants on a one-year deal.
 On September 2, 2017, the day of final roster cuts, Tye was released by the Giants.